Zsailer/python-for-scientists/docs/_pages/install_python.rst

 3. Install key scientific packages
 ----------------------------------

-Before we starting using the Jupyter notebooks, we likely want Python's plotting library, Matplotlib, and key scientific programming packages like Numpy and SciPy.
-For more scientific packages, see this list_.
+Before we use the Jupyter notebooks, we'll want Python's main plotting library, Matplotlib, and key scientific programming packages like Numpy and SciPy.
+For even more scientific packages, see this list_.

 .. code-block:: bash